 Preheat oven to 450.

-Pour over the prepared apples and bake for 15-18 minutes, until puffed and golden.
+Pour over the prepared apples and place in oven to bake for 15-18 minutes, until puffed and golden.
 If you would like more sugar and cinnamon on the top, feel free to sprinkle more on top of pancake about 12 minutes into cooking when it has just started to puff.